spatie/tailwind-safelist-generator/README.md

 Each token wrapped in `{}` will be passed through Tailwind's `theme()` helper to retrieve all possible values.
 Then the plugin generates a list of all combinations.

+List of all available tokens can be found [here](https://tailwindcss.com/docs/theme#configuration-reference).

 ```txt
 text-{colors} → text-{red-100,red-200,…}